dudung/physics-tutorial-pdf/src/README.md

 # src
 ..

+## 01-oct-2022
+0843 Rename this repository from physics-tutorial-pdf to simple-web-server.
+0844 Set temporary purpose still to provide physics tutorial with help of Go.

 ## 26-sep-2022
 1157 Finish install Go from https://go.dev/doc/install for go1.19.1.windows-amd64.msi (135 MB).
 1159 Get info about gitigone for Go from https://github.com/golang/go/blob/master/.gitignore.